VJ Day 80

 Remembering VJ Day – 80 Years On at the National Memorial Arboretum

-Paying tribute to all those who served in the Far East and the Pacific, a national two-minute silence will be held at midday, followed by a one-hour service at the base of the Armed Forces Memorial.
-The event will be broadcast live on BBC One and will also be available to view on a large screen within the grounds of the Arboretum.
+Paying tribute to all those who served in the Far East and the Pacific, a national Two-Minute Silence will be held at midday, followed by a one-hour commemoration at the base of the Armed Forces Memorial.
+The event will be broadcast live on BBC One and BBC iPlayer from 11:30am, and will also be available to view on a large screen within the grounds of the Arboretum for members of the public.

-The commemoration will feature 400 members of the Armed Forces and include music from military bands, as well as a flypast from the Red Arrows and historic aircraft from The Battle of Britain Memorial Flight.
+The commemoration will feature 400 members of the Armed Forces and include music performances, readings and veteran testimonies, as well as a flypast from the Red Arrows and historic aircraft from The Battle of Britain Memorial Flight.
+Broadcaster Paddy O’Connell will provide live commentary during the service.

 Public screening at the National Memorial Arboretum